 "Happy Trails, Hans!"

+Check out those crisp new cans!
 Located in New Kensington, Conny Creek Brewing is always serving up great beer from their taps and something delicious from their ovens.
-With a can't-miss smoked wing night on Thursdays, be sure to grab a dozen with a glass of their Oktoberfest that's malty, crisp and finishes with just a touch of sweetness.
+For a chilly night, grab a six-pack of their Oktobeerfest ,their take on a crushable (4.5% abv) Oktoberfest-style lager.

 What's your favorite fall beer in the Laurel Highlands?
 Let us know in the comments below!